inet-framework/inet/doc/src/users-guide/ch-queueing.rst

 Servers
 -------

 These modules process packets in order one by one.
-A packet server actively pops packets from its input when it sees fit, and it also actively pushes packets into its output.
+A packet server actively pulls packets from its input when it sees fit, and it also actively pushes packets into its output.